Josefinekihlstrom/Plant-Memory/README.md

 3. ..that doesn't require compeeting agianst the clock.
 4. ..that has a nice and clean design.
 5. ..that doesn't play too loud and stressing audio effects on everything I click.
-6. ..that I can see what my previous score was.
+6. ..where I can see what my previous score was.
 7. ..that I can come back to and play to get my mind off something.
 With a mindfulness aspect.
 8. ..that I can play to practise my memory skills.
 9. ..that I can play at night with a darker theme.